0sir1ss/Anubis/README.md

 ```

-If you do not compile to an exe and instead choose to distribute with the custom encryption you will need the [ancrypt file](https://github.com/0sir1ss/Anubis/blob/main/ancrypt.cp38-win_amd64.pyd)
+If you do not compile to an exe and instead choose to distribute with the custom encryption you will need the [ancrypt file](https://github.com/0sir1ss/Anubis/blob/main/ancrypt.py)
+You can build this with the following command:
+> python setup.py build_ext --inplace

 ## :memo: License ##